 Questaal objects with basis sets defined by spherical harmonics, such as LMTOs or smooth Hankel functions, order the harmonics as m=−l, −l+1, … 0, … l.

-The Questaal codes use real harmonics , instead of the usual spherical (complex) harmonics .
-The Ylm are functions of solid angle, while Ylmrl are polynomials in x, y, and z.
-These polynomials (apart from a normalization) are ordered as follows for l=0…3:
+The Questaal codes use real harmonics , real versions of the usual (complex) spherical harmonics .
+The are functions of solid angle on a unit sphere, while the “solid real harmonics” are polynomials in x, y, and z.
+(1) There is a corresponding set of “solid spherical harmonics” or spherical harmonic polynomials .

 where .
 The inverse operation is

 Standard definition of spherical harmonics in terms of Legendre polynomials

 The and functions are related by [see Jackson (3.51) and (3.53)]